-With inflation higher than it’s been for 40 years and an incredibly tight real estate market, many folks looking for a new home find themselves caught in the proverbial catch-22.
-Currently, it’s difficult to buy an existing home, and building a new one can also be cost-prohibitive.
+Between inflation, interest rates, and an incredibly tight real estate market, many folks looking for a new home are caught in the proverbial catch-22.
+Buying an existing home is difficult, and building a new one can be cost-prohibitive.

 While we can’t miraculously fix inflation or supply chain issues, we’re happy to share some of the recent residential construction trends we’ve noticed.